JacobCoch/recipe-app/README.md

 The development of the MyRecipe Django app provided valuable insights into several technologies and methodologies:

 - **Django Templates:** Explored and utilized to create dynamic and data-driven HTML templates, facilitating seamless integration of backend and frontend.
-- **Model-View-Controller (MVC) Architecture:** Deepened understanding of MVC principles within the context of Django, enhancing code organization and maintainability.
+- **Model-View-Template Architecture:** Deepened understanding of MVT principles within the context of Django, enhancing code organization and maintainability.
 - **User Authentication:** Implemented Django's built-in authentication system to manage user accounts and enhance security.
 - **Forms and Validation:** Leveraged Django forms to simplify user input, ensuring data integrity and reliability.
 - **Django Admin Interface:** Explored the powerful admin interface for managing database records and application data.

-Thank you for joining me on this exciting journey of building the MyRecipe Django app!
+Thank you for joining me on this exciting journey of building the Tastebuds Django app!
 If you have any questions or need assistance, feel free to reach out.
 Happy coding! 🚀